How to Stop Your Hands From Sweating

 My partner suffers from sweaty palms.
 He often wears gloves and tries to air-dry his hands and wash them right before meeting someone new and shaking hands.
 He finds it to be very embarrassing and I don't blame him.
 Over the years we've found a couple of at-home techniques that seem to work for him.

-At-Home Natural Remedies and Ways to Stop Sweating
+Common Treatments and Ways to Stop Sweating at Home

 Our bodies respond to biological stressors.
 So general anxiety might not be causing your palms, armpits, or feet to sweat, but anxiety about having them sweat may very well be causing the problem to begin with.
 Some of your symptoms can be managed with natural remedies and therapeutic techniques at home.
 Let's take a look: